khanshoaib3/minecraft-access/doc/SET_UP_ON_WINDOWS.md

 In order to use this mod, you need to modify the game, or to be precise, install a copy of the modified game that is ready for use, the mod framework installer will download and install it for you.

-There are currently four mod frameworks: the old and mature Forge (MinecraftForge), the young and flexible Fabric, more younger Quilt which splits from Fabric, and the youngest NeoForge which splits from Forge.
+There are currently three mod frameworks: the young and flexible Fabric, more younger Quilt which splits from Fabric, and the youngest NeoForge which splits from Forge.
+Forge was effectively destroyed in 2023, when a conflict broke out and NeoForge was created.
-The mod framework itself and mods for Fabric and Forge are not compatible with each other.
+The mod framework itself and mods for Fabric and NeoForge are not compatible with each other.
 Also, the same framework for different game versions are not compatible with mod files which support other game versions.
-This mod supports for both Forge and Fabric, it might also support the other two if there is enough demand.
+This mod supports for both NeoForge and Fabric, it might also support the other one if there is enough demand.

 > I really don't know how to briefly describe the two, as time goes by, the difference between the two becomes smaller and smaller.
 > Forge is an old school framework, existed almost as long as Minecraft.